quantify-os/quantify-scheduler/docs/user_guide.rst

 .. warning::

     :code:`ScheduleGettable` class is not implemented yet.
+See :class:`~quantify_scheduler.gettables.ScheduleGettableSingleChannel` for an initial implementation supporting only one channel.

 .. code-block:: python